Implementing a non-medical intravitreal injection service

 Accreditation

-A certificate of attendance will be awarded at the end of the course.
-CPD certifcation will be applied for.
+A CPD certificate of attendance will be awarded at the end of the course.

 Booking your place - important, please read before booking your place